perej1/elliptical-sim/README.md

 ## Running the simulation

-In total there are six R scripts.
+In total there are six scripts.

 - `simulate.R` - Performs simulations for selected parameters.
-- `simulate-batch.R` - Performs simulations for sets of different parameters.
+- `sim-batch.slurm` - Performs simulations for sets of different parameters.
-  Additionally, this script is responsible for argument parsing.
-- `summarise.R` - Computes minimum, median and maximum relative errors.
+- `summarise.R` - Computes summary statistics and produces figures.
-  Additionally, the script outputs figures corresponding to minimum, median and maximum relative errors.
-- `functions.R` - Includes all the required packages and functions.
+- `functions.R` - Includes functions needed for simulations.
+- `gen-arg.R` - Generates arguments for simulation settings.
 - `test-compute_error.R` - Unit tests for the function `compute_error.R`.

-Run the script `simulate-batch.R` with desired arguments.
-For example, below we run simulations as a whole.
+With the following command one can run all simulation settings specified by the `sim-args.txt`.

 ```
-Rscript simulate-batch.R
+sbatch sim-batch.slurm
 ```

-For example, if you want to exclude clover example, just run the following.
+Instead one can run just one specified scenario (for this Triton is not needed).
 ```
-Rscript simulate-batch.R --simulate TRUE --summarise TRUE --clover FALSE
+Rscript simulate.R --type tdistDeg4 --s 100 --d 3 --n 1000 --p high --k medium --seed 278
 ```

+## Acknowledgements

+We acknowledge the computational resources provided by the Aalto Science-IT project.

 ## References